maaz-hussain-fast/Super_Mario_in_asm/README.md

 🚀 How to Run
 1. Prerequisites: Visual Studio with MASM installed and the Irvine32 library configured.
 2. Assets: Ensure all .wav sound files and .txt level files are in the same directory as the executable.
-3. Build: Assemble and Link the try2.asm file.
+3. Build: Assemble nd Link the try2.asm file.
 4. Run: Execute the resulting .exe file.
 📂 File Structure
 •	try2.asm - The main source code containing game logic, data segments, and procedures.